 How to Get Monetized on YouTube

-The most common way to monetize videos is through the YouTube Partner Program (YPP).
+The most common way to monetize your videos is by enrolling in the YouTube Partner Program (YPP), which provides access to varied revenue streams including ads, fan funding, and sponsorships.
 Reaching partner status is an upgrade for your channel, as it helps you monetize your community, and, if you reach certain milestones, make money from video advertisements.

 YouTube Mobile Analytics Screenshot with Monetiaztion and Revenue

-YouTube pays creators through the Google AdSense program, but it takes a while to understand how the system works.
+YouTube compensates creators via the Google AdSense program; understanding its mechanics is crucial for optimizing your earnings.
 For now, just know that when a viewer watches/clicks an ad within your video, revenue is generated.
 That revenue is then split between you and YouTube, where you get 55% of the money, and YouTube takes the other 45%.

 Read More: Google AdSense 101